gakimball/gulp-to-go/README.md

 That function returns a Promise which resolves when the given task has been run, or rejects if there's an error in the process.
 Note that if the task being called includes a step that runs indefinitely, such as a `watch()` function, the Promise will never resolve, unless an error is encountered, in which case it will reject.

+## Known Issues

+- Gulp's CLI handles all of the logging and such that you're used to when working with Gulp, which this library doesn't yet have.
+Stream errors will be reported, but not with the same output as Gulp's CLI.

 ## Local Development

 ```bash